Other Financial Assistance

 Veterans’ Assistance Programs

 The U.S. Department of Veterans Affairs (DVA) provides educational benefits under several programs.
 Eligibility is determined by DVA.
-Veterans or dependents of certain veterans who wish to attend Georgia Southern University under any of the veterans’ benefits programs should contact the Veterans Coordinator located in the Office of the Registrar for assistance at (912) 478-5154.
+Veterans or dependents of certain veterans who wish to attend Georgia Southern University under any of the veterans’ benefits programs should contact the Veterans Coordinator located in the Office of the Registrar for assistance at (912) 478-5154 or the Veterans Administrative Assistant at (912) 478-8043 or email firstname.lastname@example.org.
 The Veterans Coordinator is responsible for assisting veteran students with the processing of VA forms for educational benefits.
 Students will be advised of procedural requirements and certification of enrollment will be verified to DVA.

 Veterans who have service-connected disabilities and are eligible for disability compensation may qualify for Vocational Rehabilitation.
 Disabled veterans who think they qualify for this assistance are encouraged to contact the Department of Veterans Administration for further information.

 Georgia Southern University encourages all veterans to take advantage of college credit that may be granted for military training, as well as the credit by examination programs.
-Veterans requesting college credit for military training must provide the Office of the Registrar with an official military transcript for evaluation.
+Veterans requesting college credit for military training must provide the Registrar’s Office with an official military transcript for evaluation.

-The Office of the Registrar will evaluate transfer credit for military service based on completion of basic military training.
+The Office of the Registrar will evaluate transfer Credit for Military Service based on completion of basic military training.
 A form DD-214 should be furnished to the Office of the Registrar for evaluation.
-Two (2) credit hours will be allowed for Kinesiology (Physical Education Credit) for active service less than one year.
-Four (4) credit hours will be allowed for Kinesiology (Physical Education Credit) for one year or more active service.
+Two (2) credit hours will be allowed for Kinesiology PE Credit for active service less than one year.
+Four (4) credit hours will be allowed for Kinesiology PE Credit for one year or more active service.
 For more information please visit our web page at http://em.georgiasouthern.edu/registrar/students/veteranaffairs/.

 The State of Georgia provides financial assistance (equal to tuition and other regular fees in the University) for residents of Georgia who have disabilities.
-For further information, write directly to
+For further information, call toll free (844) 367-4872, or view the web page http://gvs.georgia.gov/.